milomedia/tilix/_includes/whatwedo-1.md

 ### Start Out
-TILIX. provides technical direction and seed capital to help get "moon-shots" off the ground.

-TILIX. is proud to have supported several start outs with consulting and/or funding.
-These include Uniti Sweden, Our Power, Become Energy and Tailored Motor.
+TILIX. is perfectly placed to help entrepreneurs get their early stage innovation and technology in smart energy off the ground.
+TILIX. is proud to have supported several start outs including Uniti Sweden, Our Power, Become Energy and Tailored Motor.

-Please contact us for a confidential and impartial conversation about your early stage innovation and technology needs.
+Broadly speaking we offer start outs technical direction and/or seed capital.
+In practice, given that each situation is unique, we tailor solutions that focus on one or more of the following areas:

+- Funding
+- Pretotypes and Prototypes
+- Minimal Viable Products
+- Team Building
+- Technology Road Maps
+- Product Road Maps
+- Marketing